jprofijt/Predict-bird-group-java/README.md

 Java application that when given a bird or bird fossil's bone lenghts, can classify and label the ecological group that bird belongs to.

-Can classify 5 diffrent groups:
+Can classify 5 different groups:
 * SW    :   Swimming Birds
 * W     :   Wading birds
 * R     :   Raptors